![]() |

-Did you know that, in the past 20 years, the death rate due to diabetes has increased by 45% while the death rates due to cardiovascular disease, stroke, and cancer have decreased?
-The prevalence of diabetes in the American population has increased significantly to its current rate of 7%, with an additional 18% of the population having pre-diabetes.
+Did you know that, in the past 20 years, the death rate due to diabetes has increased by 45% and is the 7th leading cause of death, while the death rates due to cardiovascular disease, stroke, and cancer have decreased?
+The prevalence of diabetes in the American population has increased significantly to its rate of nearly 8%, with an additional 19% of the population having pre-diabetes, according to the Center for Disease Control’s most current reports (June 2008).

 Although the Diabetes Food Pyramid uses the former graphic of the USDA pyramid, it clearly conveys the message that persons with diabetes should include a variety of nutrient-dense, low fat foods in their diet.
 An individualized lifestyle plan is recommended, with an appropriate balance of food and physical activity for the management of diabetes and its complications, such as cardiovascular disease.
 Weight management is essential since type 2 diabetes, the most common form of diabetes, can be prevented or delayed through weight control.